 Like olive oil, the high-oleic variety of safflower oil contains monounsaturated fats and is a good option for cooking at high temperatures.

 High-linoleic safflower oil contains higher quantities of polyunsaturated fats.
-It should not be heated but is ideal for use in the preparation of salad dressings.
+It is not suitable for heating but is ideal for use in salad dressings.

 2. Improves blood sugar levels